Saad-20/Blog/_posts/2021-05-06-Using-GraphQL-Maliciously.md

 <p>
  <img src="https://raw.githubusercontent.com/Saad-20/Blog/master/assets/GRAPHQL/10_server_hacked.png">
 </p>
 Now we got a reverse shell, we need to now escalate our privileges to become root.
-Lets send our linpeas script to the compromised server to check what abnomalies can be exploit to become root.
-We run ourserver where our linpeas is located.
+Lets send our linpeas script to the compromised server to check what abnomalies can be exploited to become root.
+We run our server where our linpeas is located.